miteshmsharma/100-days-of-code/log.md

 **Thoughts:**:  The thought arise that I am already half way into the course and still far from getting handle on things.
 This is frustrating
 **Tomorrows topic:**  PROCEED with OTHER FRONTEND FRAMEWORK BOOTSTRAP CHALLENGES

+### Day 50 : Nov 8 2019

+**Today's Progress**:  template.queryselector- lightning web component, custom events to propogate search keys.
+Used constructor, super, connected callback, register listener, handler, render call back.
+I used data-id to select the DOM element to perform refresh on its selected row by setting it to empty [].

+**Thoughts:**:   I have handle on things now.
+Its not frustrating.
+I am loving it.
+**Tomorrows topic:**  PROCEED with OTHER Bootstrap fcc and create component using D3.js in LWC